tprussell19/mr-robogers-neighborhood/README.md

 ## Tests/Specs

 ### Description: toInteger()
-Test: Take user input and convert from string to integer
+Test: "Take user input and convert from string to integer"
 Code: toInteger("5")
 Expected output: 5

-Test:
+Test: "Reject any user input that is not a number"
+Code: toInteger("words")
+Expected output: false

 ## Known Bugs